 - Frequently Asked Questions

 Q. Does this mobile application display all images that appear on DriveBC and the B.C.
-Highway Cams sites?
+Highway Webcams sites?

-Q. How often do the highway cam images update?
+Q. How often do the highway webcam images update?

 A. Most of the rural images (Northern, Southern Interior and some Vancouver Island) are scheduled to provide a new image approximately every 15 minutes to half an hour.
 Some Lower Mainland and Vancouver Island images update every two minutes to monitor traffic.